-Possibility of Earlier LIGO to Detect GW150914
+The Possibility of Earlier LIGO to Detect GW150914

 Tony Lu

 (Dated: July 8, 2016)

 Abstract

 The detection of gravitational waves was striking news.
 In some sense, it was quite coincidental that a detection was made almost immediately after the testing launch of the Advanced Laser Interferometer Gravitational Wave Observatory.
 I took the waveform signal of the event GW150914 to make injections on data from LIGO’s S6 run and recovered them.
 Overall, none of the signal-to-noise ratio values I recovered was high enough to claim a detection.
 In the later portion of S6 where noise was weaker, the signal could be identified as a candidate event.
 However, I also noticed that if the distance from the system is closer, LIGO at S6 would have the potential to make the detection.